wenyaoxue/notes/ReactJS.md

 * https://mui.com/material-ui/getting-started/
 * install inside of project folder
 * components - copy paste code, + make sure to expand for imports
+* button has a disabled prop that can take true/false val
 # Component lifecycle functions - only for class-based components
 * `componentDidMount() {}`
 * `componentDidUpdate() {}` - when the state changes